jdougherty4/test/chapter1.md

 Create a script that stores the number 5 to the variable **n**, then print the variable using the print() function.

 Create a script that **adds** up a **sequence** of odd numbers from 0 to 25
+- First, create the sequence and store it in a variable named "odds"
+- Next, find the sum of the odds variable
+- Finally, find the square root of the sum of odds

 `@hint`